herttaleinonen/Dynamic_visual_environments/README.md

 4. Dynamic Evading-Target Search task (evading_target_dynamic_task.py).
 Same as Task 3, but the Gabors move continuously.

-In addition to the main experimental tasks there is a visibility_task.py to measure the visibility of the search array, and a test_task.py to test the eye traker's calibration.
+In addition to the main experimental tasks there is a visibility_task.py to measure the visibility of the search array, and a test_task.py to test the eye tracker's calibration.
 All tasks can be run with main.py.

 # Running the experiment